harman-pm2/oci-token-exchange-action/README.md

 2. Requests a GitHub OIDC JWT token
 3. Exchanges the JWT for an OCI UPST token
 4. Configures the OCI CLI with the obtained credentials

-**Build Process:**
-This action uses `@vercel/ncc` to bundle the TypeScript source into a single JavaScript file (`dist/main.js`).
-The repository includes automated workflows that build and commit these bundled files whenever changes are pushed to `main`, ensuring users always get the latest working version.

 ## Semantic Versioning